OR-Path helps organizations improve complex planning decisions — such as routing, production scheduling, and resource allocation.

-Across industries, teams responsible for planning and operations manage decisions that directly affect cost, service quality, and throughput.
+Across many industries, teams responsible for planning and operations make decisions every day that directly affect cost, service levels, and resource utilization.

-Yet many of these decisions are still handled through spreadsheets, rules of thumb, or manual heuristics.
+Even in large organizations, these decisions are often still managed through spreadsheets, rules of thumb, or manual heuristics.

 Common examples include: